tsonika/NGS-SBS-Monash2019/modules/login/login.md

 ![image](images/login2.png)

 Click on the *Reconnect* link to then connect to the instance's remote desktop (via HTML5 viewer).
 The instance's desktop environment is then displayed:

 ![image](images/login3.png)

-Training modules (e.g qc, cli) from previous NGS workshops have been populated into the trainee's home and desktop directories (as seen above).
-Also, a new module/folder (population_genomics) have been created.
-Data/files from Kay and Gregory have been copied into this folder.
+Training modules (e.g qc, cli) contain datasets required for each module.
+There is precomputed data for some of the section, please DO NOT DELETE.

 <br>
 Terminal/shell is available from the bottom tools bar: